nfour/Sublime-Theme-Cola/readme.md

 	- Slimmed up horizontal padding, sidebar is far more succinct in space while not cramped
 	- Fixed sidebar titles causing their own indentation

+### Install
+- Install via Package Control or clone this repo as `./Data/Packages/Theme - Cola`.
+- Use the package `themr` to switch themes, or edit your preferences file.

 ### Want to customize something?